Friday, April 16, 2010

 Sanhedrin 63 – Joining God with Other Powers

-However, Rabbi Shimon says that whoever pairs the name of the One in Heaven with something else in worship is torn from the world, for it is stated “...only to God alone” Rather, those who worshiped the Golden Calf accepted upon themselves many deities in addition to the Calf.
-They recognized God's omnipotence, but they contended that He had relegated jurisdiction over the world to many hosts.
+However, Rabbi Shimon says that whoever worships the One in Heaven by pairing the name with something else is torn from the world, for it is stated "only to God alone."
+Rather, those who worshiped the Golden Calf accepted upon themselves many deities in addition to the Calf.
+They recognized God's omnipotence but contended that He had relegated jurisdiction over the world to many hosts.

 No comments: